Nutrition for PMS: Essential Nutrients to Relieve Symptoms Naturally

 Is Your Diet Enough?
 The Role of Testing in Nutrition for PMS

 Even with a balanced diet, nutrient deficiencies can persist.
 Testing key nutrients through lab work can identify specific deficiencies that may be contributing to PMS.
 Once you know your levels, you can replenish what’s missing through foods or targeted supplementation, creating a tailored approach rather than guessing.
+The supplement industry is wildly unregulated, so be sure to use trusted brands.

-Dr. Laura Paris provides Acupuncture and Functional Medicine care at her two clinics in Santa Cruz (Capitola) and Monterey, California.
-She also works with patients remotely in the United States through telehealth Functional Medicine appointments.
-Learn more about Laura here, and contact her office here.
+Dr. Laura Paris is a women’s health specialist who provides Acupuncture and Functional Medicine care at her two clinics in Capitola and Monterey, California.
+She also works with women remotely in the United States through telehealth appointments.
+Learn more about Laura here, and message her directly here.

 Similar Posts